-Cambridge Analytica, often abbreviated to CA, is a privately held company that combines data mining and data analysis with strategic communication in order to influence “audience behaviour”.
+Cambridge Analytica, often abbreviated to CA, is a privately held company that combines data mining and data analysis with strategic communication in order to influence “audience behavior”.

-According to the company, they are able to analyse huge amount of consumer data and using behavioural science, process this information in order to identify individuals that can be the subject of targeted marketing.
+According to the company, they are able to analyze a huge amount of consumer data and using behavioral science, process this information in order to identify individuals that can be the subject of targeted marketing.

 He has called the firm a “full-scale propaganda machine” and made contradictory claims to Cambridge Analytica CEO, Alexander Nix, that company does in fact make use of personal data from Facebook in the work that they do--stating that Cambridge Analytica was actually built on the use of Facebook data.

-In response to these accusations, Facebook have suspended CA and other key players from the site, whilst it carries out it’s investigation.
-Facebook have denied that there was a “data breach” and state that it had given permission to Kogan to use the data, however in providing said information with Cambridge Analytica, he broke the terms of the licence.
+In response to these accusations, Facebook has suspended CA and other key players from the site, whilst it carries out its investigation.
+Facebook has denied that there was a “data breach” and state that it had given permission to Kogan to use the data, however in providing said information with Cambridge Analytica, he broke the terms of the license.